jeremylynch83/drjeremylynch/master/master.md

 #  Unruptured aneurysms {Aneurysms}
+---
+description: When treatment is necessary, factors influencing risk, and management options.
+---

 ## I have an aneurysm.
 Does it need to be treated?

 Not necessarily.

 Aneurysms can be dangerous but some require no treatment at all.
 The decision to treat is often a complex one and requires discussion with an experienced medical professional.
 Any medical treatment involves a degree of risk, no matter how small.
 It is probable that for certain low-risk aneurysms the risk of the aneurysm is outweighed by the risk of the treatment.

 For incidentally discovered unruptured brain aneurysms there are three broad management strategies: